Wences Casares: Xapo

-Casares is the CEO of Xapo, a bitcoin wallet startup based in Palo Alto, California.
-Xapo is said to be the largest custodian of bitcoin in the world and is believed to hold as much as $10 billion of the cryptocurrency in underground vaults on five continents including in a former Swiss military bunker.
+Casares is the founder of Xapo Bank, a private bank for Bitcoin whales worldwide based in the UK.
+Xapo is said to be the largest custodian of bitcoin in the world and is believed to hold as much as $10 billion of the cryptocurrency in underground vaults on five continents, including in a former Swiss military bunker.
 Xapo has raised $40 million from leading Silicon Valley venture capital firms.
-Widely known as "Patient Zero", Quartz reported that Casares was the entrepreneur to convince Bill Gates, Reid Hoffman, and other tech veterans in Silicon Valley to invest in bitcoin.
+Widely known as "Patient Zero", Quartz reported that Casares was the entrepreneur to convince Bill Gates, Reid Hoffman, Chamath Palihapitiya, Bill Miller, Mike Novogratz, Pete Briger and other tech veterans in Silicon Valley and Wall Street to invest in bitcoin.

 Philanthropy

-In 2011, Casares was on the jury of the Cartier Women’s Initiative awards.
-He is a member of the 2017 Class of Henry Crown Fellows in the Aspen Global Leadership Network at the Aspen Institute.
 He is an elected member of the World Economic Forum's “Young Global Leaders” Class of 2011 and regularly attends the World Economic Forum Annual Meeting in Davos, Switzerland.
-He is a member of the Young Presidents' Organization.
 In 2010 Casares partnered with Pablo Bosch to found Las Majadas de Pirque, a social capital and innovation facility owned by Casares in Santiago, Chile.
+He is a member of the 2017 Class of Henry Crown Fellows in the Aspen Global Leadership Network at the Aspen Institute and he is a member of the Young Presidents' Organization.
 He was formerly a board member at Kiva and Endeavor.